Rist8/MiSide-UniversalAssetLoader/README.md

 ________________________________________________________________________________________________________________________________________________________
 Plugin installation guide:

-1. download UniversalAssetLoader-1.2.0.zip file from here https://github.com/Rist8/MiSide-UniversalAssetLoader/releases/tag/Release
+1. download UniversalAssetLoader.zip file from here https://github.com/Rist8/MiSide-UniversalAssetLoader/releases/tag/Release
 2. extract the archive to "...\MiSide\BepInEx\plugins" and move assimp.dll from "...\MiSide\BepInEx\plugins\UniversalAssetLoader" to "...\MiSide " manually.
    OR
    unpack the archive into any folder and execute the move.bat script, which will try to find the MiSide folder and automatically copy all files